TABLE OF CONTENTS

 The task force and its subcommittee members are expected to review the existing policies as it relates to sentencing, charging and possession of marijuana so as to make sure there is consistency throughout the various departments.
 The strategy is to reduce violent crime overall.
 For Jeff Sessions, this may seem like he is pursuing the agenda of the President at all cost.
 However, to the advocates, it is more restrictions and stricter law enforcement that will overshadow the existing decriminalization laws governing marijuana possession.

-According to Jeff Sessions, the task force is going to take measures to reduce violent crime, but we have to wait and see to what extent.
+According to Jeff Sessions, the task force is going to take measures to reduce violent crime.
+We will have to wait and see to what extent.
 Jeff Sessions and the Trump Administration seem to believe that marijuana and immigration are two things that will increase violent crimes.
 Advocates are concerned that the recommendations may not be based on the truth about the impact of marijuana and immigration on the community.

 The congressional leaders received a letter from Jeff Sessions in the month of May.
 The letter requested that the leaders eradicate the amendment prohibiting the federal agency from using DOJ budget and funds to prevent states that have legalized weed to continue to implement their own laws authorizing the distribution, use, cultivation and possession of medical marijuana.
 Seriously, Mr. Jeff Sessions?
 Sessions says it is not a wise move for congressional leaders to restrict how the DOJ uses its discretion to fund the prosecution of people using marijuana and for states that legalize it.
 Sessions wants to use the task force to explore how asset forfeiture is being used in the departments and recommendations on how it can be improved.
 Who is Sessions trying to fool?